MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawLines-Methods.md

 ---
-Description: 'This topic lists the DrawLines methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'dc82feef-7d03-45dd-a949-42589511b177'
+Description: This topic lists the DrawLines methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: dc82feef-7d03-45dd-a949-42589511b177
-title: 'Graphics.DrawLines methods'
+title: Graphics.DrawLines methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawLines methods